dewinterjack/journey/toolbox/http-and-the-web.md

 I started working with servers breifly with Meteor for my Pet Adoption project.
+I now need to be using it at Makers, starting with the Sinatra gem.